Update: Two injured in helicopter crash at Olympia airport

-Two people were on board a helicopter that crashed while taking off at Olympia Regional Airport in Tumwater on Friday, according to officials in Tumwater.
+Two people were on board a helicopter that crashed after taking off at Olympia Regional Airport in Tumwater on Friday, according to local officials.

 Police and fire crews responded to the crash shortly after 9:40 a.m.

-Two people were taken to local hospitals with injuries that were not life-threatening, according to Cook.
+The two people on board were a pilot and a mechanic.
+Both men were taken to Providence St. Peter Hospital with injuries that were not life-threatening, according to Cook.

 The Port of Olympia tweeted airport operations were not interrupted.